-LED lamps and LED fixtures have special terminologies and definitions.
+LED lamps and LED light fixtures have special terminologies and definitions.
 Below are some lighting terms related to LED technology and lighting in general.
-It is important to know and understand these terms when choosing an LED bulb or fixture to make sure the correct product is chosen.
+It is important to know and understand these terms when choosing an LED light bulb or fixture to make sure the correct product is chosen.

 The light source is the technology that emits light for the bulb or fixture.
 Different lighting technologies include LED, incandescent, fluorescent, metal halide, high pressure sodium, halogen and mercury vapor.
 Out of all these, LED technology is the most energy efficient and has the longest rate life.